 oil for shallow frying

 Now in a plate, add rice flour, cornflour, salt, black pepper and sumac.
 Coat each tofu cubes well.
-Heat oil in a shallow pan when it’s hot add tofu in let it cook till all brown.
+Heat oil in a shallow pan when it’s hot add tofu in let it cooks till all brown.
 Remove to a paper towel plate to drip dry oil.
 Then add into the curry.
 Serve with rice and a glass of white wine.
 Enjoy!!!!!